Tenac92/LEXIS/replit.md

 - **State Management**: TanStack Query for server state.
 - **Routing**: Wouter for lightweight client-side routing.
 - **Forms**: React Hook Form with Zod validation.
+- **UI/UX Decisions**: Accordion-based UI for complex sections (e.g., decisions, formulations) with batch operations (select all, duplicate, delete) and color-coded elements for status and type identification.
+Consistent display of document statuses across the application using defined color schemes (e.g., gray for draft, green for approved).

 ## Backend Architecture
 - **Runtime**: Node.js with Express.js.